Rafaelsilva0819/Rafaelsilva0819/README.md

 Knowledge of intermediate office suite, basic knowledge of VBA, MySql, SqlServer, MongoDB Knowledge and experience as an administrative assistant.

-I currently work as an intern at FANUC América Corporation in the Information Technology team.
+I currently work as an intern at FANUC South America as an infrastructure analyst team.
 I have great ability to work with people, create and improve interactions between sectors and areas.
 I'm quite proactive and I'm fascinated by new challenges.